An FAQ list to help you understand how it works.

 7. Is it safe?

 Absolutely!
 At Valor, safety is our top priority in everything that we do.
 We teach martial arts in a safe, fun, and supportive environment under the guidance of some of the best teachers in the world.
-Valor is committed to bringing you the best martial arts instructions available in New York.
+Valor is working hard to set the standard for martial arts schools and we aim to be one of the top fitness facilities in the world.
+We are committed to bringing you the best martial arts and fitness instructions available anywhere.

 8. Do I need expereince to start?